-If, following sediment simulation testing, the substance is found to be P (or vP) further testing is required to clarify the PBT status of the substance.
-In the draft decision sent to the you both a Lumbriculus test (OECD 225) and a Chironomid test (OECD 218) using artificial sediment were requested.
+If, following sediment simulation testing, the substance is found to be P but not vP further testing is required to clarify the PBT status of the substance.
+In the draft decision sent to you both a Lumbriculus test (OECD 225) and a Chironomid test (OECD 218) using artificial sediment were requested.

 Organisms appear to be more sensitive in tests performed using artificial sediment compared to a single selected natural sediment.
-However, due to the differences in feeding method (for example mixing all of the food into sediment at the start compared to adding food during the study), and pH ranges not necessarily in line with the recommendations in the test guidelines, this is difficult to be sure of.

-ECHA strongly prefers studies to be performed with artificial sediment as this provides a test comparable with other standard sediment toxicity tests (as well as the study indicating highest toxicity for D6).
-If you choose a natural sediment test, pentachlorophenol (CAS no. 87-86-5) shall also be run as a reference substance in the test to demonstrate the comparability of the test results (the reason is given below).
+However, due to the differences in feeding method, and pH ranges not necessarily in line with the recommendations in the guideline, this is difficult to be sure of.
+ECHA strongly prefers studies to be performed with artificial sediment as this provides a test comparable with other standard sediment toxicity tests.
+If a natural sediment test is chosen by you, pentachlorophenol (CAS no. 87-86-5) shall also be run as a reference substance in the test to demonstrate the comparability of the test results (the reason is given below).

 For any new sediment toxicity study, you shall determine the concentrations to be used based on the outcome of a range-finding test.
-ECHA has performed a back-calculation from the water solubility of L5 (0.00007 mg/L) assuming that this represents an aqueous sediment toxicity NOEC, to determine what the equivalent sediment NOEC (mg/kg dw) value is.
-The NOEC would need to be <14 mg/kg dw (normalised to 5% OC) to provide a NOEC below the water solubility of L5 - i.e. to indicate T. This means any new sediment toxicity test for L5 needs to be performed at concentrations up to at least 14 mg/kg dw to cover the possibility of "T".
+ECHA has performed a back calculation from the water solubility of L4 (0.0067 mg/l) assuming that this represents an aqueous sediment toxicity NOEC, to determine what the equivalent sediment NOEC (mg/kg dw) value is.
+The NOEC would need to be <96.75 mg/kg dw (normalised to 5% OC) to provide a NOEC below the water solubility of L4 - i.e. to indicate T. This means any new sediment toxicity test for L4 needs to be performed at concentrations up to at least 96.75 mg/kg dw to cover the possibility of "T".
 If this is not feasible, for example the solubility in the whole system is exceeded, you shall provide justification for this.